xannik/gitTutorial/README.md

 * Copy the link that pops up and open a commandline terminal.
 (If you use windows... god help us....)
 * On linux:
 	* create a folder ex. <gitTutorial> at a good location on your computer
-	* cd into the folder <gitTutorial>, paste the link in the terminal and press enter (you might need to copy your bitbucket password in case you haven't changes your .gitconfig file)
+	* cd into the folder <gitTutorial>, type "git clone" and paste the link in the terminal and press enter command should look like this: git clone https://github.com/xannik/gitTutorial.git
+	  * (you might need to enter your github password in case you haven't changes your .gitconfig file)

 ### Working with git ###